 In 2000, imprisoned murderer Hadden Clark confessed to killing the woman known as the Lady of the Dunes.
 But Clark’s confession was suspect as he lived with paranoid schizophrenia, and investigators determined that he couldn’t be trusted.
 They also found no evidence linking him to the crime.

 Ultimately, the Lady of the Dunes was buried at Saint Peter’s Cemetery in October 1974.
-Her tombstone reads: “Unidentified Female Body Found Race Point Dunes.”
+Her tombstone read: “Unidentified Female Body Found Race Point Dunes.”

-Twice, her body has been exhumed to obtain DNA evidence, but the examinations have so far revealed nothing.
+Twice, her body was exhumed to obtain DNA evidence, but those examinations revealed nothing.

 The Lady Of The Dunes’ Case Gets A Fresh Look

-Today, forensic investigators use high-tech tools to analyze cold cases, and they hope to solve old mysteries like the identity of the Lady of the Dunes this way.
+In the 21st century, forensic investigators began using high-tech tools to analyze cold cases, and they hoped to solve old mysteries like the identity of the Lady of the Dunes this way.

 The face of the Lady of the Dunes has been reconstructed multiple times.
 The first reconstruction was a clay model while other sketches of the mysterious woman’s face were made in later years as technology advanced.
 In 2006, age-regression drawings of the woman were made.